Code-Institute-Submissions/monimaj89-Project2resub/README.md

     * GitHub - source code is hosted and deployed using Git Pages.
     * Git - used to commit and push code during the development off the Website
     * Google Chrome Developer Tools was used for debugging and testing with Lighthouse
-    * [Google map](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch) - to download and set the map on the site
+    * [Google Maps API](https://mapsplatform.google.com/maps-products/) - to download and set the map on the site
+    * [Google Places API](https://mapsplatform.google.com/maps-products/#places-section) - connected to search bar and used to display locations on the map
     * [Google Fonts](https://fonts.google.com/) - used to import fonts for use in the site
     * [Font Awesome](https://fontawesome.com/) - used for icons
     * [Cloud Convert](https://cloudconvert.com/) - used to convert images into webp